 RESIDENTIAL TREATMENT PROGRAMS

 After detox, residential treatment is arguably the most effective means of recovery.
-Many women thrive in a women’s only residential facility.
-These types of facilities allow for security and comfort and put many individuals at ease.
+Many women thrive in a women-only residential facility.
+These types of facilities offer security and comfort.
+Women in recovery can find a safe, supportive space at a women’s residential treatment center.

 The cornerstone of most treatment programs is individual as well as group therapy.
-Therapy can achieve a variety of goals.
-It might help explore underlying causes of addiction, or it could showcase the triggers most likely to cause a relapse.
+Therapy can help clients achieve a variety of goals.
+While working with a therapist, clients might explore the underlying causes of addiction learn about the triggers most likely to cause a relapse.

 While individual or one-on-one therapy is hugely beneficial, group therapy is also crucial to recovery.
 In group settings, patients can share with one another, be vulnerable and get advice from others who are in similar situations.
 Family therapy can also help loved ones learn to support, but not enable, those struggling with addiction.

-Whether patients struggle with alcohol addiction, heroin addiction or a number of other addictions, treatment may follow along with a 12-step program.
+Whether patients seek alcohol addiction treatment, heroin addiction treatment, or addiction treatment for any other substance, outpatient treatment may follow along with a 12-step program.
 Treatment professionals widely use this method.
 It has a spiritual component that many patients appreciate.

 Effects of Drug Use and Addiction on Infants: